 Handling Two Interviews

-That being said, if you get an offer from company #1 before you have gone on your second interview, you can ask company #1 for some time to make a decision.
-You don’t have to mention the other interview but can simply ask for time.
+If you get an offer from company #1 before you have gone on your second interview, you can contact company #1 to ask for some time to make a decision.
+You don’t have to mention the other interview when you do so.

 When asking for time, be sure to express your strong interest in the position.
 You don’t want to seem unenthusiastic.
 Express your interest in the job and the company, and then ask for a specific deadline for getting back to them.